 Let us think of how divine grace has transformed our earthly natures so that we may contemplate more closely our heavenly hope.
 We hear the Apostle say: You are dead and your life is hidden with Christ in God.
 But when Christ you life appears, then you will also appear in glory with him, who lives and reigns with the Father and the Holy Spirit for ever and ever.
 Amen.

-St. Leo, one of the early Church Fathers, was Pope in the middle of the 5th century and is especially renowned for his preaching on the mystery of the incarnation and its meaning for human dignity.
-This excerpt from one of his sermons (Sermo 7 in Nativitate Domini, 2.6; PL 54, 217-218, 220-221) appears in the Roman Office of Readings for Friday of the 5th week in ordinary time with the accompanying biblical reading of Galatians 5;1-25.
+St. Leo, one of the early Church Fathers, was Pope in the middle of the 5th century.
+He is especially renowned for his preaching on the mystery of the incarnation and its meaning for human dignity.
+This selection is an excerpt from one of his sermons (Sermo 7 in Nativitate Domini, 2.6; PL 54, 217-218, 220-221).
+It appears in the Roman Office of Readings for Friday of the 5th week in ordinary time.
+The accompanying biblical reading comes from Galatians 5;1-25.